 Today in Tedium: There was a time when I wouldn’t go anywhere without my Nintendo 3DS (the original model, then the 3DS XL, and eventually the New 3DS XL; I had them all).
-I’d play during breaks, during commutes, and basically any available bit of free time which could be dedicated to my latest quest in Ocarina of Time my endless exploration of SR-388 in Metroid: Samus Returns, or blasting Andross’ armada in Star Fox 64.
-I spent a significant amount of time playing each branch of Fire Emblem: Fates.
-The 3DS was my go-to game system for most of the decade.
-With such a long system life, it certainly built up quite a history and whether you love it or hate it, the 3DS had an amazing library and a long shelf life, despite the initial hurdles it faced at the start of its life.
-With the amazing Nintendo Switch basically handling the portable gaming needs of the average gamer, there really isn’t much need for a system like the 3DS anymore.
-But don’t despair!
-The 3DS isn’t dead … it just smells funny.
-And in today’s Tedium, we’re altering reality and taking a look at the tech behind the handheld while celebrating its rich life cycle and history. — David @ Tedium
+I’d play during breaks, during commutes and whenever I had free time.
+Whether it was exploring Hyrule in a Zelda game, planning battle strategy in Fire Emblem or tackling the latest Super Mario game, the 3DS was my go-to game system for most of the decade.
+Through its long history the 3DS built an amazing library, despite the initial hurdles it faced at the start of its life.
+The Nintendo Switch handles both the console and portable gaming needs of the average gamer today and the 3DS is now discontinued.
+It’ll live on in our collections and nostalgia.
+In today’s Tedium, we’re altering reality and taking a look at the tech behind the handheld while celebrating its rich life cycle and history. — David @ Tedium

 The original retail price of the Nintendo 3DS at launch.
 Following a hilarious reveal at E3 in 2010, the Nintendo 3DS stood poised as a worthy successor to Nintendo’s tradition of amazing handheld game systems.
 The system struggled in its first few months, with disappointing sales and a lack of available software.
 Six months later, the price of the system would drop significantly to $169.99, accompanied by a heartfelt apology letter from then Nintendo CEO Satoru Iwata.
 While this may seem like bad news for early adopters, who purchased the unit at full price, there was a silver lining: 20 games from the NES and Game Boy Advance eras were made available via the e-shop exclusively for those who bought the system at its original $249.00 price point.
 These “ambassador” systems pop up at online auctions from time-to-time, but don’t expect to snag one without paying a premium price for it.